SpikeInterface/spikeinterface/doc/index.rst

-- The `2020 eLife paper <https://elifesciences.org/articles/61834>`_ introduces the concept and motivation and performs an in-depth comparison of multiple sorters (spolier alert: they strongly disagree between each other!). **Note**: the code-base and implementation has changed a lot since the "paper" version in published in 2020.
+- The `2020 eLife paper <https://elifesciences.org/articles/61834>`_ introduces the concept and motivation and performs an in-depth comparison of multiple sorters (spolier alert: they strongly disagree between each other!). **Note**: the code-base and implementation have changed a lot since the "paper" version in published in 2020.
 For detailed documentation we therefore suggest more recent resources, like this documentation and :code:`spiketutorials`.